 Assuming tha all these are fine and that you still can't connect, it might mean that auto-configuration is not working for another reason (different subnets, lack of multicast support, etc...)

-4) Being so, there is now one way of circumvent the problem; instead of relying on auto-configuration, you can force the plugin to send information to a specific and fixed destination:
+4) Being so, there is now one way to circumvent the problem; instead of relying on auto-configuration, you can force the plugin to send information to a specific and fixed destination:

 a) On your iDevice, go to Settings -> WiFi and select your WiFi network to reveal the IP address of your device; note it down.